5206512503

 · have a history of heavy alcohol use

-· have overweight or obesity
+· are overweight or obese

 · have type 2 diabetes